Vilardi, Kings strike late to knock off Panthers 5-4 - WHIZ News

 Verhaeghe then tied it 4-all at 5:04 for his third multi-goal game.

-Arvidsson put Los Angeles in front 3-2 with 26 seconds left in the second after Florida unsuccessfully challenged goaltender interference by Matthew Tkachuk that led to his goal being waived off with 2:11 left in the period.
-The subsequent penalty for delay of game culminated in Arvidsson’s third goal.
+The action picked up in the second period with three goals in 52 seconds, with tallies by Kupari and Moore sandwiched around Verhaeghe’s centering pass that went in off Kings defenseman Mikey Anderson.
+It was the quickest three-goal sequence in the NHL this season.

-The action picked up in the second with three goals in a span of 52 seconds, with tallies by Kupari and Moore sandwiched around Verhaeghe’s centering pass that went in off Kings defenseman Mikey Anderson.
+“Hopefully the league takes a look at it, but it’s a dirty play,” Roy said.

-Lomberg scored his second goal of the season to put the Panthers up 1-0 midway through the first period.
-He beat Quick with a wrist shot into the top corner from the right dot during a delayed penalty.
+That sequence came after Tkachuk had a goal waived off with 2:11 left in the second for making contact with Quick’s head.
+Maurice unsuccessfully challenged, and Arvidsson scored on the subsequent power play.

-NOTES: Panthers forward Patric Hornqvist is day-to-day after sustaining an upper-body injury against San Jose on Thursday. … Kings F Quinton Byfield participated in a morning skate but missed his fifth straight game.
+NOTES: Maurice said Panthers F Anton Lundell seemed to be fine after blocking a shot by Drew Doughty with his right knee. … Kings C Anze Kopitar had two assists, including his 280th career power-play assist.
+He ranks third among active players in power-play helpers after passing Evgeni Malkin. … Panthers F Patric Hornqvist is day-to-day after sustaining an upper-body injury against San Jose on Thursday. … Kings F Quinton Byfield participated in a morning skate but missed his fifth straight game.

 UP NEXT

-Panthers: Play at Anaheim on Sunday to complete the Southern California back-to-back.
+Panthers: Play at the Anaheim Ducks on Sunday to complete the Southern California back-to-back.

 Kings: Host the Minnesota Wild on Tuesday night.